 The restored, completed Piper Cub weighs approximately 100 lbs. less than a modern Legend Cub—a testament to the frugality of Piper's designers, and also to the simplicity of feature offerings.
 For example, sealed wing struts replaced rusted originals in this aircraft.
 Also replaced were other undocumented modifications such as a metal baggage compartment cover.
 The new cover is back to its original plywood configuration.

-At AirVenture 2008, Joe Dobransky was awarded 2008 Grand Champion Gold Lindy in the Classic Aircraft (September 1945 thru 1955) category for the work performed by American Legend Aircraft Company on this aircraft.
+At AirVenture Oshkosh 2008, Joe Dobransky was awarded a 2008 Grand Champion Gold Lindy in the Classic Aircraft (September 1945 thru 1955) category for the work performed by American Legend Aircraft Company on his aircraft.

 Identity Crisis Solved

-This aircraft arrived as a clipped wing J-3 Cub, although an investigation determined that it was originally manufactured in 1944 as an L-4 liaison aircraft.
-Post-war 1945, Piper converted many L-4 models produced for military use to J-3 models intended for sale in a civilian capacity.
-The most notable modification was the D-shaped window of the J-3.
-The restoration to this aircraft required cutting the frame of the larger L-4 window and welding in new structure for the D-shaped frame.
+This aircraft arrived at American Legend Aircraft Company as a clipped wing J3 Cub.
+However, an investigation determined that it was originally manufactured in 1944 as an L-4 liaison aircraft.
+Post-war 1945, Piper converted many L-4 models produced for military use to J3 models intended for sale in a civilian capacity.
+The most notable modification was the D-shaped window of the J3.
+The restoration to this aircraft required cutting the frame for the larger L-4 window and welding in new structure from the D-shaped frame.
 This frame was made from scratch and built to original Piper drawing specifications.
 A jig was built to maintain dimensional accuracy during welding.
 Additional structural repairs included the creation of a V-channel, or hat section, that forms the backbone of the airframe.

 American Legend Aircraft Company performed a complete restoration on this important aircraft, returning it to its historic roots as a World War II liaison/spotter plane.